erenkulaksiz/nexys/packages/nexys/README.md

 # Changelog (client library)

+- 1.0.25 - fix process.env issue where clientside wont have process.env - 14.06.2023
+- 1.0.23 - move append function to index instead of inside the core
 - 1.0.22 - appends nexys to window object automatically so you can use nexys without importing it - 13.06.2023
 - 1.0.21 - window
 - 1.0.20 - fix a bug where stack trace interrups the log - 12.06.2023